olegantonyan/mpz/README.md

 - 3-column UI to quickly create playlists from folders and switch between them
 - Native C++/Qt UI - fast and responsive
 - Drag-n-drop files and folders from file manager
-- Gapless playback (Qt6 only, version 2.1.0+)
+- Gapless playback
-- Equalizer with 10-band and full parametric modes, supports presets from AutoEq, SquigLink and others (only when gapless mode enabled, version 2.1.0+)
+- Equalizer with 10-band and full parametric modes, supports presets from AutoEq, SquigLink and others
 - Internet radio in `m3u` and `pls` formats, as well as built-in radio library
 - CUE sheets, with gapless playback of single-file albums
 - Tag editor